This is a guest blog post by Monica, a school-based SLP, all about core vocabulary and why it is so important to focus on!

 Here’s a great post from Praactical AAC that links to questionnaires to send out to team members when thinking about vocabulary selection.
 Most words will be core words, but important fringe words should also be included. https://praacticalaac.org/praactical/praactical-resources-vocabulary-selection-questionnaire/

-How do I use this in my therapy sessions?
+How do I use core vocabulary in my therapy sessions?

 Use core boards to model and for your student to communicate with.
 Honor all communication (unaided and aided), and don’t expect language output (pointing to the word on the core board).
 Like natural development, it takes many exposures before a child uses new words (Crowe et al., 2021).